 ~ October 2014 ~

-Lisa’s writing will be featured in Stories Around the Table – a new military spouse book by Elva Resa Publishing … stay tuned for details on book signings!
+Lisa’s writing will be featured in Stories Around the Table: Laughter, Wisdom, and Strength in Military Life – a new military spouse book by Elva Resa Publishing … stay tuned for details on book signings!

 ~ May 2014 ~